 Streakly

-A learning journey tracker built to solve the real problem — not lack of motivation, but lack of consistency
+A full-stack learning consistency tracker built to solve the real problem — not lack of motivation, but lack of structured daily accountability

 What is it?

-Streakly is a web app built for learners and students who struggle to stay consistent with their learning goals.
-Instead of treating learning like a flat to-do list, Streakly models it as a journey — with topics, subtopics, tasks, streak tracking, and resource management all in one place.
+Streakly is a full-stack web application built for learners and students who struggle to stay consistent with their learning goals.
+Instead of a flat to-do list, Streakly models learning as a structured journey — with topics, subtopics, tasks, streak tracking, and resource management all in one place.
 It was born from a personal frustration: starting a learning path, missing one day, and abandoning it entirely.
-Streakly's core focus is gentle, daily accountability.
+Streakly's core focus is gentle, daily accountability — built by a developer who needed it himself.

 What I Did

 I was the sole developer behind Streakly — from product concept to architecture to deployment.
-I designed the hierarchical learning model (journeys → topics → subtopics → tasks), built the streak engine with edge-case handling, implemented a notification system for nudges and warnings, and integrated resource uploading so learning materials live directly inside each journey.
+I designed the hierarchical learning model (journeys → topics → subtopics → tasks), built the streak engine with edge-case handling, implemented a contextual notification system, and integrated journey-scoped resource uploads so learning materials live directly inside each journey.

 Designed a nested data structure that mirrors how real learning works — journeys contain topics, topics contain subtopics, and subtopics contain actionable tasks.
 This replaced a flat checklist model and made the app feel structurally meaningful rather than just another todo tool.

-Built a streak system that tracks both current and longest streaks per journey.
-The engine detects daily completion state, issues a warning when a streak is at risk, and resets appropriately on a miss — with future support planned for grace days and streak freezes.
+Built a streak system tracking both current and longest streaks per journey.
+The engine detects daily completion state, fires a warning when a streak is at risk, and resets appropriately on a miss — with future support planned for grace days and streak freezes.

 Implemented a notification system that nudges users when a journey starts the next day, when they haven't logged anything for the current day, and when their streak is in danger.
-The goal was gentle pressure, not anxiety — reminders that help, not overwhelm.
+Gentle pressure, not anxiety — reminders that help, not overwhelm.

-Built a resource attachment system that lets users upload or link PDFs, documents, images, and URLs directly to a learning journey.
-Learning materials stay organized inside the context they belong to — eliminating the scattered tabs problem.
+Built a resource attachment system letting users upload or link PDFs, documents, images, and URLs directly to a learning journey.
+Learning materials stay organised inside the context they belong to — eliminating the scattered browser tabs problem.

-Built a personal dashboard that surfaces each journey's current streak, longest streak, start date, target duration, and task completion state — giving learners a single view of all active learning paths and their momentum.
+Built a personal dashboard surfacing each journey's current streak, longest streak, start date, target duration, and task completion state — giving learners a single view of all active learning paths and their daily momentum.

 - Learning Hierarchy